Terms and conditions

 5.1.
 The user must enable the ship police bodies or other public authorities who are authorized to do so to enter ships or other vehicles for fulfilling their duties and must assist them if required.

 5.2.
 Every user is obligated to allow passengers from ships moored further outward, a safe and unhampered passing through their ship, to enable them to enter and exit safely and without obstructions.

 5.3.
 The operator must be permitted to access the ships or other vehicles, insofar as the same is required for inspecting compliance with these conditions.

 6.3.
-While using the ship docking as well as in case of events on the berthed ships, the respective applicable emission limits for the neighbouring buildings must be observed.
+While using the ship docking as well as in case of events on the berthed ships, the respective applicable emission limits for the neighboring buildings must be observed.

 6.4.
 Supplying ships or other vehicles with fuels as well as consumables is prohibited.

 7.1.
-Bathing, swimming (incl.jumping down) and scuba diving is prohibited in the direct area (radius 50m) of the dockings and ancillary facilities.
+Bathing, swimming (incl. jumping in) and scuba diving is prohibited in the direct area (radius 50m) of the dockings and ancillary facilities.

 7.2.
 It is not permitted to use ships or other vehicles lying at the berths as warehouses for goods or as houseboats.

 7.3 It is prohibited to step on frozen water areas.

 7.4.
 Fishing with nets, traps or fish boxes is prohibited in the docking area as well as from ships or other vehicles.